 You can take three daily orders and three weekly orders.
 Once you’ve selected orders, they’ll stay with you until you complete them or abandon them, but the batches at Operations refresh according to their type.
 As you complete orders, you can select them from the “Orders” tab on your menu and claim the reward without returning to Howard.
 You do need to stop by to pick up new ones, though, and it’s worth checking what’s available each day.

 The first place you can spend those Armory Credits is the Quartermaster.
 She can sell you pieces of “collections,” which are groups of cosmetic items.
 When you get an entire collection, you’ll unlock a special rare uniform.
 You can get pieces of a collection randomly from loot drops, or purchase a piece of the collection with your earned credits.
-Bear in mind, though, that quite a few collection pieces are pretty expensive — and when Call of Duty: WW2‘s premium currency system eventually goes online, this is probably what you’ll spend it on.
+Bear in mind, though, that quite a few collection pieces are pretty expensive.
+This is probably what you’ll spend most of your premium currency on.

 The Quartermaster also offers “Contracts,” which are special types of orders that you pay credits to have.
 Unlike orders, contracts come with a timer.
 They’re the same basic idea, though, asking you to complete certain tasks in a given period of time.
 Do it, and you’ll earn better rewards than you usually do with orders.